 Inside the Settlement Exhibition in Aðalstræti

-This is the oldest part of Reykjavík and in Aðalstræti street, the oldest street in Reykjavík, you can check out the ruins of what we like to think is the old longhouse of Ingólfur Arnarson.
+This is the oldest part of Reykjavík, and in Aðalstræti, the oldest street in Reykjavík, you can see the ruins of what we like to think is the old longhouse of Ingólfur Arnarson.

-These ruins were discovered by chance when a hotel was being built in our oldest street.
-A museum, the Settlement Exhibition, was built around the ruins and the hotel was built on top of the museum.
+These ruins were discovered by chance when a hotel was being built on our oldest street.
+A museum, the Settlement Exhibition, was built around the ruins, and the hotel was built on top of the museum.

 Víkurkirkjugarður cemetery

-Our first stop was opposite the museum, in the oldest cemetery of Reykjavík, Víkurkirkjugarður cemetery, where around 30 generations of Reykvíkingar, the locals of Reykjavík, were buried.
+Our first stop was opposite the museum, in the oldest cemetery in Reykjavík, Víkurkirkjugarður, where around 30 generations of Reykvíkingar, the locals of Reykjavík, were buried.

-In the oldest cemetery of Reykjavík, our guide told us about the Icelandic zombies and how to awaken them from death!
-Víkurkirkjugarður cemetery has been in the news a lot for the past few years as a hotel is being built on the east side of the cemetery.
+In the oldest cemetery in Reykjavík, our guide told us about Icelandic zombies and how to awaken them from the dead.

 At Galdrasafnið in Hólmavík - the Museum of Icelandic Witchcraft and Sorcery with the late sorcerer Sigurður Atlason